RoaringBitmap/CRoaring/README.md

 # Requirements

-- The library should build on a  Linux-like operating system (including MacOS).
-- We also support Microsoft Visual studio.
+- Linux, macOS, FreeBSD, Windows (MSYS2 and Microsoft Visual studio).
-- Though most reasonable processors should be supported, we expect a recent Intel processor: Haswell (2013) or better but support all x64/x86 processors.
-The library builds without problem on ARM processors.
+- We test the library with ARM, x64/x86 and POWER processors.
+We only support little endian systems (big endian systems are vanishingly rare).
 - Recent C compiler supporting the C11 standard (GCC 4.8 or better or clang), there is also an optional C++ class that requires a C++ compiler supporting the C++11 standard.
-- CMake (to contribute to the project, users can rely on amalgamation/unity builds).
+- CMake (to contribute to the project, users can rely on amalgamation/unity builds if they do not wish to use CMake).
-- clang-format (optional).

-Serialization on big endian hardware may not be compatible with serialization on little endian hardware.

 # Using a CMake subdirectory